Skip to content

 That’s because there are several business-dependent factors that come into play, like the size of your business and which product(s) you want to include in your licenses.

-You can get a quote by using the Microsoft License Advisor or reaching out to your favorite software reseller.
+You can get a quote by reaching out to your favorite software reseller or CSP.

 Choosing the right license for your business can be a bit tricky — because would it even be part of a sysadmin’s role if it weren’t a little complicated?

-At a high level, you have two choices when it comes to Microsoft Volume Licensing for operating systems: perpetual licensing and subscription licensing (not to be confused with subscription licensing for Microsoft software — we weren’t kidding about this being complicated).
-You can purchase a perpetual license and pay a one-time fee for lifetime access to your operating system of choice; however, your access is limited to the product you originally purchased (e.g., Windows 11 — even after Windows 12 is released).
-If you buy a subscription license, you’ll continue to pay in installments for your desired operating system — but you’ll have access to the latest and greatest operating system.
+At a high level, you have two choices when it comes to Microsoft Volume Licensing for operating systems: a perpetual license and a subscription license (not to be confused with subscription licensing for Microsoft software — we weren’t kidding about this being complicated).

 But there’s more to choosing the right license than perpetual vs. subscription licensing.
 That’s one reason why Microsoft offers licensing through authorized Microsoft partners (resellers).
 These resellers know all the ins and outs of these licenses and can help you identify which plan is best for your business’s needs.